papivot/pace-docs/PKS Advanced troubleshooting with BOSH.md

 ### Login to BOSH Director

-The best and the easiest way to login to the BOSH director is to login via the Opsman.
+The best and the easiest way to login to the BOSH director is to login via the Ops Manager.
 To complete the process -

  -  Navigate to the Pivotal Ops Manager FQDN in your browser.
  - Login.